 Even the best fans will produce some sort of noise, even if it’s incredibly low.
 And each fan model produces a different noise level.
-So, you’re in the right place if you’re wondering how loud is a box fan.
+In fact, most box fans can be as loud as 50 to 65 decibels.
+So, you’re in the right place if you’re wondering about box fan noise.

 Box fans can act as white noise machines if you’re looking for some background noise.